deltachat/deltachat-pages/_posts/2021-05-05-email-compat.md

 **Check out [get.delta.chat](https://get.delta.chat) for the new versions.**

+iOS and Android are available already today;
+shipping to all stores may take some more days.

-iOS and Android are available already today - and include even more things to discover, improved notifications on iOS, voice-recording-locking on Android and [much, much more](https://delta.chat/en/download#changelogs).
+The versions include even more things to discover, improved notifications on iOS, voice-recording-locking on Android and [much, much more](https://delta.chat/en/download#changelogs).

 Desktop versions will follow.